12 Jun Instagram Analytics: what Metrics should you be tracking?

 This is great news if you are making some changes to your Instagram marketing strategy that attempt to drive more traffic to your website.
 Website clicks show you if your strategy is working, or not.

 This metric shows you the number of times users tapped on the email and call buttons on your profile.

-A cool feature exclusive to Instagram Business Profiles is you can add email and call buttons right below your bio to let users contact you easily.
+A cool feature, exclusive to Instagram Business Profiles, is that you can add email and call buttons right below your bio to let users contact you easily.